myllynen/ansible-packer/README.md

 customize or add support for new builders and operating systems.

 These templates do not save cleartext passwords on disk at any point.
-_root_ SSH login with password is permitted while running the provisioner script but then set as per the target configuration.

 The following table shows currently supported user-provided variables.
 The first two paramaters, _packer\_builder_ and _packer\_target_ are